Making Sense of Medicine

 September, 2024

-(For some reason my photos are not coming through on my email newsletter.
-Please go to amygivler.com and click on the post to see the photos.)
 My brother John Middendorf died suddenly on June 21, 2024.
 It has been three months, which seems unreal to me.
 Hasn’t it been an eternity?
 Then again, it feels like yesterday—or that it never happened at all.
 How could someone so alive now be dead?
 Losing him has felt like a ripping out of something central in my core.
-Until he was gone, I didn’t realize how intrinsic he was to my sense of ...
+Until he was gone, I didn’t realize how intrinsic he was to my sense of self.
+I grew up as the middle child of five.
+There were three years between my first and second sister, and a gap of seven years ...

 Stranded on Half Dome